Our legislation

 - The Commissioner may determine that an inquiry is a special inquiry.
 Special inquiries allow the Commissioner to use additional special inquiry powers;

-- The Commissioner has to give public notice of a special inquiry, and be satisfied it is in the public interest that additional special inquiry powers may be used;
+- The Commissioner has to have given public notice of the initial inquiry, and be satisfied it is in the public interest that additional powers should be exercised in relation to that inquiry;

 - The Commissioner may serve a notice to a person, requiring them to attend a hearing, to give information, or to produce a document;